 Next to relaxing at one of our incredible beaches, boat cruises are the most popular activity on Providenciales.
 Most Turks and Caicos boat tours offer a great blend of perfect beaches, a pristine marine environment, our signature turquoise ocean water, and food, drinks and music.

 Along with offering spectacular views of the Turks and Caicos ocean, excursions often include visits to the iguanas at Little Water Cay, and stops on the amazing beaches of Half Moon Bay, Water Cay, Pine Cay or Fort George Cay, and snorkelling.

 Depending on where you’re staying, cruises may either pick you up on the beach outside your hotel or resort (if you’re staying in Grace Bay), or (in some cases) offer free transport to and from your accommodation.

 Excursions are typically half or full day activities.
 It varies by business, but lunch is often include when the cruise spans the midday hours.

-Most cruises offer complimentary use of snorkelling equipment and often stop at snorkelling sites, but be aware that conditions can greatly affect your experience depending on the location.
+Most Turks and Caicos boat charters include complimentary use of snorkelling equipment and often stop at snorkelling sites, but be aware that weater and ocean conditions can greatly affect your experience depending on the location.
 A dedicated snorkel or scuba diving excursion will typically provide the best underwater experience.